Optical Counterparts to X-ray sources in LSST DP1: Methods

 \textsc{lsdb} was developed by the LSST Interdisciplinary Network for Collaboration and Computing (LINCC) Frameworks project to enable scalable analysis of large catalogs \citep{Caplar:2025:LSDB}.
 We use the \textsc{lsdb} \new{Hierarchical Adaptive Tiling Scheme (HATS) formatted DP1 \Object{} catalog \citep{Malanchev:2025:LSDB_DP1} and the \textsc{lsdb}} crossmatch function to crossmatch the combined X-ray catalog to all \Object{}s detected in the six DP1 fields.
 We set the match radius to 15$^{\prime\prime}$ and return up to the 10 closest matches for each X-ray source.
 We then eliminate all matches where the candidate optical counterpart does not fall within the 95\% error radius of the X-ray source.
 We are left with \new{4513} candidate \Object{} counterparts for \new{2314} unique X-ray sources.

-\new{Since we had narrowed down our catalog of X-ray sources by keeping all sources in tracts and patchs observed by LSSTComCam, some of these sources are just past the outskirts of the DP1 fields and are not in the observed footprint.} To further eliminate these sources, we find the convex hull of all matches in a field.
-We then assume that sources interior to the convex hull were observed as a part of DP1 and are therefore are optical nondetections.
+\new{Since we had narrowed down our catalog of X-ray sources by keeping all sources in tracts and patchs observed by LSSTComCam, some of these sources are just past the outskirts of the DP1 fields and are not in the observed footprint.} To further eliminate these sources, we find the convex hull, the smallest convex polygon that encloses all matches in each field.
+We then assume that sources interior to the convex hull were observed as a part of DP1 and are therefore optical nondetections.
 This eliminates \new{651} of the X-ray sources and leaves us with a final total of \new{3830} X-ray sources in the footprint of DP1.

 \new{Lastly, we repeat the crossmatching, adding 30$\arcsec$ to the declination of each X-ray source to obtain a random set of matched \Object{}s, so we can compare our matches to a control sample of field objects.}